SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 action, that character must make a skill check.
 The player decides what she wants her character to do and which skill is best for accomplishing the task (sometimes with the help of the gamemaster).
-The gamemaster determines a suitable diﬃculty number, which the player must meet or beat by rolling the number of dice in the skill and adding the results.
+The gamemaster determines a suitable difficulty number, which the player must meet or beat by rolling the number of dice in the skill and adding the results.

 > Game-Enhancing Cards
-In this rulebook, you’ll occasionally ﬁnd references to“card use.”
+In this rulebook, you’ll occasionally ﬁnd references to"card use."
 One of the unique features of certain West End Games systems is their game-enhancing card decks.
 These cards can help players and gamemasters alter outcomes, inﬂuence initiative, and make dramatic scenes even more exciting.
 You